Menstrual Cycle Optimization with Feast/Famine Cycling

 Ovulation

 Ovulation marks the end of the follicular phase.
 Increased estrogen levels result in the release of luteinizing hormones (LH) that trigger ovulation.
 During ovulation, your ovary releases a mature egg down the fallopian tube toward the uterus.
 At this time the egg is ready to be fertilized by a sperm.
-If you want to get pregnant, it’s important that you are tracking your cycle, and aware when ovulation occurs.
+If you want to get pregnant, it’s important that you are tracking your cycle, and aware of when ovulation occurs.

 At this time you may notice a slight rise in basal body temperature and a thicker discharge.
 Ovulation happens around day 14 for those with a 28-day cycle, however, if you have a longer or shorter cycle, it may be on another day in the middle of your menstrual cycle.
 It lasts for 12 to 48 hours.
 If the egg isn’t fertilized, it will die and dissolve.